Columbus Alimony Attorneys

 Some of the factors the court will consider when making an alimony determination include:

-• The age, physical health, and emotional health of each spouse
+- The age, physical health, and emotional health of each spouse: Health issues can affect both the ability to work and the financial needs involved.

-• The time and expense required for the lower-earning spouse to acquire the education and training necessary to find appropriate employment
+- The time and expense required for the lower-earning spouse to acquire the education and training necessary to find appropriate employment: Courts look at how long and costly further education or training may be.

-• The contribution of each spouse to the education, training, or earning ability of the other spouse
+- The contribution of each spouse to the education, training, or earning ability of the other spouse: Support during education or career changes is considered.

 It is important to note that, in Ohio, alimony is not intended to be punitive.
 The court will not consider any marital misconduct when making an alimony determination.
 This means that if one spouse cheated on the other, the court will not consider this fact when deciding whether to award alimony or how much to award.